Skip to main content

 If you haven’t gotten your musical fill, the City of Auburn is also offering the Summer Sounds concert series on Wednesday evenings, also at Les Gove Park.

-Enjoy family-friendly summer concerts at Covington Community Park on Friday evenings.
+Enjoy a family-friendly summer concert at Covington Community Park.
 Plan on some extra time before or after to explore the cool trails or the super fun playground.

 Summer Sounds in Federal Way